DataDog/hiring-engineers/answers.md

 Following [this link](https://app.datadoghq.com/apm/docs), we used python to run the script

+In Datadog.conf, I've enabled `apm_enabled: true`even though it hsould be active with Datadog Agent versions 5.11+

 Run the following commands in the terminal

 Run `pip install ddtrace`